RubyRondina/ProjectOne/README.md

 Otherwise, the data visualization shows a fairly consistent fractional retention over most age groups.

 It’s interesting to note that fractional retention is highest in the 29-year-olds and 31-year-olds, but dips sharply in the middle with the 30-year-olds.
-This could be just a random coincidence since this is data made-up from an imaginary company.